FlashHit/VU-PixelsMod/README.md

 # On default ALL modules are active !

 # Last Update: 14-11-2022
+- WARNING !, THIS INCREASES SERVER LOADING TIME, AND CLIENT LOADING TIME !
 - All Support LMG class has now no recoil/spread (can be turned off)
 - All Assault class has now no recoil/spread (can be turned off)